-One smoldering afternoon in Juba found me completely uninspired.
-I needed two things: a refreshing drink and some excitement.
-Well, the first is a no brainer, Logali House’s kerkedemixed with tonic water.
+One smoldering afternoon in Juba finds me completely uninspired.
+I need two things: a refreshing drink and some excitement.
+Well, the first is a no-brainer, Logali House’s kerkedemixed with tonic water.
 It always satiates that desire.
 As for the latter, it is nothing a bar could offer.
-So, I turned to my ever-intriguing companion and conveyed my predicament.
-As it is usually the case with him, we delved into a philosophical conversation, ever so cyclical and ended up with the need for definitions.
+So, I turn to my ever-intriguing companion and convey my predicament.
+As is usually the case with him, we delve into a philosophical conversation, ever so cyclical, and end up with the need for definitions.

 “What excites you?”
 I ask.

 “I am excited by three things,” he says, “Conversations with a beautiful mind, a new experience, and observing beauty in all its shapes and forms.”

 “And what is beauty?”
 I inquired gently.
 “You’ve mentioned it severally.”

 “Beauty is unrestrained self-expression and being unapologetically in a true manifestation of essence.
 It is vulnerability and strength.
 It is essentially freedom.”

 I look at him with all the admiration I could muster at the moment.
 He embodies profoundness in a most unassuming manner.
 A beautiful mind he has beautifully encased in a quiet humility that multiplies his intrigue.
 He is shy, fierce, and piercing at once.
 Moreover, he possesses a frame that, though unimposing, evokes grandeur.
 His voice is soaked in assuredness and beaming with kindness.
 I could see that he was startled and puzzled by my stare and silence.

 “Forgive me!
 That was the most profound definition of beauty; I’ve ever heard.”